The Mother and the Bear

-The Mother and the Bear is a 2024 Canadian-Chilean comedy-drama film written and directed by Johnny Ma.
-The film premiered in the Centrepiece program at the 2024 Toronto International Film Festival, followed by a gala screening at the 2024 Cinéfest Sudbury International Film Festival.
-It is scheduled to be released on January 2, 2026 by Elevation Pictures and Dekanalog.
+The Mother and the Bear is a 2024 comedy-drama film written and directed by Johnny Ma.
+An international co-production between Canada and Chile, the film premiered in the Centrepiece program at the 2024 Toronto International Film Festival, followed by a gala screening at the 2024 Cinéfest Sudbury International Film Festival.

 Synopsis

 Sara, a woman from South Korea, travels to Canada after her daughter Sumi, who had emigrated to Winnipeg some years earlier, is injured in a fall that leaves her comatose.
 Upon arrival, Sara discovers how little she truly knew about her daughter's life.